minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 - ALB are a great fit for micro services & container-based application
 - Has a port mapping feature to redirect to a dynamic port in ECS
 - In comparison, we'd need multiple Classic Load Balancer per application

+**Target Groups**

+- EC2 instances (can be managed by an Auto Scaling Group) - HTTP
+- ECS tasks
+- Lamb